How to Repair RAID After BIOS Update?

 Enable RAID in BIOS

-Apart from reset or updated BIOS, the RAID configuration can stop working if the settings have been altered.
-If you can re-enable the RAID through the BIOS might actually make the RAID work as usual.
+Apart from resetting or updating BIOS, the RAID configuration can stop working if the settings have been altered.
+If you can re-enable the RAID through the BIOS might make the RAID work as usual.
 The instructions on how to re-enable RAID through BIOS are stated below:

-• Using arrow key navigate to Advanced > IDE Configurations > Configure SATA and press enter
+• Using the arrow key navigate to Advanced > IDE Configurations > Configure SATA and press enter

 • In the Configure SATA options make RAID as default to enable

-• Tap on F10 to save the changed settings and exit the bios.
+• Press F10 to save the changed settings and exit the bios.

 Re-enabling RAID should repair the BIOS settings.
-Unfortunately, if this didn’t work, you need to recover and recreate the RAID.
-In order to recover a RAID, you will need trusted data recovery software such as Yodot Hard Drive Recovery software.
+Unfortunately, if this doesn’t work, you need to recover and recreate the RAID.
+To recover a RAID, you will need trusted data recovery software such as Yodot Hard Drive Recovery software.

-For recovering RAID drive, disconnect the unrecognized or affected drive and connect it to your computer.
-Now download and install Yodot Hard Drive Recovery software:
+To recover the RAID drive, disconnect the unrecognized or affected drive and connect it to your computer.
+Now download and install Yodot Hard Drive Recovery software

-• Launch the software and select Hard Drive Recovery option from the main screen
+• Launch the software and select the Hard Drive Recovery option from the main screen

 Select Hard Drive Recovery option

-• Which proceed to next screen with options Partition Recovery and Format/Reformatted Recovery.
-Select the Partition Recoveryoption
+• Which proceed to the next screen with options Partition Recovery and Format/Reformatted Recovery.
+Select the Partition Recovery option

 • It will load available storage devices on the computer, select the drive from RAID and click on Next